jaymar921/AYUS-RestAPI/README.md

 ## Service Offer [What services does the shop offer?]
 ### Add ServiceOffer to the Mechanic Shop
+> Note: You have to know the service ID first before adding a service offer.
+See [Get Service](#get-services-array)
 ```JavaScript
 fetch("https://localhost:7172/api/Mechanic/ServiceOffer", {
 	method: "POST",